With Dual Diagnosis Treatment

 Supportive Housing Programs: These programs are designed to help individuals who have been hospitalized transition back into the community.
 They provide both housing and mental health services to help people reintegrate and manage ongoing conditions such as schizophrenia and severe depression.
 These programs are essential for ensuring long-term stability and preventing rehospitalization.

-Truenorth Wellness Services Outpatient Mental Health is a mental health facility in York, PA, located at 1195 Roosevelt Avenue, 17404 zip code.
-Truenorth Wellness Services Outpatient Mental Health offers Outpatient treatment.
-Truenorth Wellness Services Outpatient Mental Health provides Psychotropic medication, Couples/family therapy and Trauma therapy to Seniors 65 or older, Adults and Young adults.
-Truenorth Wellness Services Outpatient Mental Health also supports Persons with serious mental illness.
+Franklin Family Services is a mental health facility in Chambersburg, PA, located at 131 East Mckinley Street, 17201 zip code.
+Franklin Family Services offers Outpatient treatment.
+Franklin Family Services provides Psychotropic medication, Couples/family therapy and Cognitive behavioral therapy to Seniors 65 or older, Adults and Children/adolescents.
+Franklin Family Services also supports Children/adolescents with serious emotional disturbance.

 Mental health is a crucial aspect of overall well-being, and finding the right treatment facility in Pennsylvania can significantly improve one's quality of life.
 Pennsylvania offers a wide variety of mental health treatment options, ranging from inpatient care to outpatient therapy.
 This guide will provide a detailed overview of how to find mental health treatment facilities in Pennsylvania, highlighting important resources, types of facilities, and key steps to navigate the system.